H-Edward/Discord-Go-Music-Bot/README.md

   - See the current volume
   - Show the current queue

-- Nuking message (if the user has message management permissions)
+- Nuking messages (if the user has message management permissions)

-- Pinging the bot to make sure its active
+- Pinging the bot to make sure it's active

 - Getting a help message